mrchainman/CLI-Talk/README.md

 - [ ] Wrap everything into a curses menu
 - [ ] Write tests
 - [ ] Bugfixing and testing
+- [ ] Smaller Todos found as comments in the code